SamOnalaja/smu_msds_6306/msds_project_01/ReadMe.md

 ## MSDS6301 Case Study 1 - Beer Analysis

+### Purpose

+To explore a dataset of breweries and beers, attempting to find something interesting in the data.
+The guiding questions and analysis process is shown in the analysis file.
+The presentations of this analysis are also provided.

 ### Description

 The Beers dataset contains a list of 2410 US craft beers and Breweries dataset contains 558 US breweries.<br>